-The term “neuroplasticity” has almost become a household word these days (even Spellcheck didn’t try to correct it).
+As the scientific community’s understanding of the brain increases, the knowledge reaching outside the research community does too.
+One concept that has strong scientific consensus and is starting to be embraced more broadly is “Neuroplasticity”.
+Neuroplasticity is almost household word today, and it should be.
 The concept is both simple and profound.
-Our brains change throughout life.
-They change by creating and strengthening connections among neurons – the cells in our brains that communicate – and by pruning away unused connections.
+Our brains continue to change throughout our lives, constantly creating and strengthening connections among neurons – the cells in our brains that communicate – while pruning away unused connections.

 While there has been strong scientific consensus for some time about neuroplasticity, the extent to which our brains can change, at any stage of life, is only starting to become clear.